Dividend Detective - If You Like dividends, you'll LOVE Dividend Detective

 U.S. Tax Considerations

-Most Canadian royalty trusts are listed only on the Toronto stock exchange.
-However, the following trusts are also traded on either the NYSE or AMEX.
+Most Canadian energy stocks are listed only on the Toronto stock exchange.
+However, the following are also traded on either the NYSE or AMEX.

 • Enerplus Resources Fund (ERF)